vmware-tanzu/velero/design/Implemented/existing-resource-policy_design.md

    - Changed resources: Velero will first try to patch the changed resource, Now if the patch:
        - succeeds: Then the in-cluster resource gets updated with the labels as well as the resource diff
        - fails: Velero adds a restore warning and tries to just update the backup/restore labels on the resource, if the labels patch also fails then we add restore error.
-3. `recreate`:  If resource already exists, then Velero will delete it and recreate the resource.
+3. `recreate`:  Similar to `update` but if resource already exists and is immutable (such as Pods), then Velero attempt to recreate the resource by deleting it first.
+More details below.

-*Note:* The `recreate` option is a non-goal for this enhancement proposal, but it is considered as a future scope.
-Another thing to highlight is that Velero will not be deleting any resources in any of the policy options proposed in this design but Velero will patch the resources in `update` policy option.
+Velero will not be deleting any resources for `update` and `none` policy proposed in this design but Velero will patch the resources in `update` policy option.

 Example: